 Media

+Union members are especially responding to Jonathan's message, and his 40-year union membership and leadership.
+He was president of UAW Local 1981.
 Jonathan has 27 union endorsements, by far the most in District 2, representing thousands of Portlanders: Teachers, retail workers, public employees, laborers, health care workers, truck drivers, janitors, electricians, ironworkers, carpenters, engineers, pipefitters, landscapers, workers who repair bridges, roads, sidewalks and bikeways, park rangers, painters, operating engineers, letter carriers, and auto workers.

 Unions, unlike non-profit advocacy groups, have actual dues-paying members who are the core of our community and live in every corner of the district.
-That matters: "Grass-tops" groups can speak about issues but they do not have a base of membership.
-Union do!

 Renters have been especially drawn to Jonathan's campaign because of his emphasis on defending renters.
 As a life-long renter, he emphasizes when he speaks to voters that houselessness is an issue of economics: the minimum wage to rent a 2-BR place in PDX needs to be $32-an-hour (source: National Low Income Housing Coalition).
 Jonathan is the only candidate specifically calling for a hike, in stages, in the minimum wage to $25-an-hour.
 He supports the Renters Bill of Rights.